22 Naturally Moisturizing Foods To Eat When You Have Dry Skin

-Nothing says "winter" like alligator elbows, chapped lips and a flaky face.
+Washing your hands excessively?
+Doing the dishes more frequently?
+Dealing with breezy cold weather?
+All of these factors (and more) can leave you with dry, itchy skin.
 If you've tried various beauty regimens and still find it difficult to lock in moisture, it might be time to switch things up with your diet.
-There's a reason the trite-but-true saying goes, "You are what you eat."
-What you put into your body affects its appearance.
-Here’s what you should stock up on to boost skin smoothness and avoid winter-battered skin.
-Your metabolism and waistline will thank you, too.
+(There's a reason the trite-but-true saying goes, "You are what you eat.")
+What you put into your body affects its appearance, including your skin.
+So when you eat certain hydrating, moisturizing foods, you can soothe and nourish dry skin.

 We usually hear about the benefits of applying coconut topically via coconut oil, but eating the fruit can be beneficial as well.
-"Coconut's healthy fats and antibacterial nutritional make-up keep acne flare-ups away and help keep your skin moisturized, which is key for looking healthier and younger," explains Brooke Alpert, registered dietitian and founder of B Nutritious.
+"Coconut's healthy fats and antibacterial nutritional make-up keep acne flare-ups away and help keep your skin moisturized, which is key for looking healthier and younger," explains Brooke Alpert, MS, RD, CDN registered dietitian and founder of B Nutritious.

 There's a good reason we can't stop singing the praises of avocado (even if you're sick of seeing it on your Instagram feed).
-The blend of healthy fats, proteins and vitamins make it a powerhouse for your body inside and out.
+The blend of healthy fats, proteins, and vitamins make it a powerhouse for your body inside and out.
 "The protein helps support the structures of collagen and elastin in your skin, while the fat keeps your skin moisturized," says Alpert.
 Check out these avocado recipes for some tasty ways to add the superfood to your diet.

 The vitamin E and good fats of olive oil help moisturize skin, which is why it's a popular skincare ingredient.
 Luckily, using the fat in your cooking will reap the same benefits.